-The Department currently has sixteen academic staff, with expertise covering international theory, international security, and international political economy, as well as a broad range of other issue areas, including human rights, environmental politics, international institutions and organisations, regionalism, human security, alliance politics, and Australian foreign policy.
+The Department currently has sixteen academic staff, with expertise covering international theory, international security, and international political economy, as well as a broad range of other issue areas, including diplomacy and diplomatic practice, human rights, environmental politics, international institutions and organisations, regionalism, human security, alliance politics, and Australian foreign policy.
 In all of our research we bring a regional focus to the study of global politics.

 The Department’s research expertise is recognised internationally, and our staff serve on the editorial boards of many of the world’s leading journals and book series.
 Our staff have also enjoyed considerable success in winning competitive national and international grants.

 Consistent with the mission of The Australian National University, the Department has long played a national role in advancing the study and practice of international relations in Australia.

 We have helped to establish international relations as a discipline in this country by educating a significant number of Australian academics in the field.
 We have also consolidated our international connections by welcoming visiting fellows and graduate students from around the world.